NYPL/sierra-shadow-dataset/README.md

 There is a crude progress indicator for each script.

+Instead of piping them directly, you should use the script `./1-export-from-python/do-all.sh`.
+It will automatically run both the bibs and the items, compress them, and put the right ISO 8601 date in the filenames

-At the end, two files (`exported-bibs-raw-from-python.txt` and `exported-items-raw-from-python.txt`) are spit out.
-They are both gzipped and, then, ready to be consumed by the process in the next stage.
+At the end, two files (`exported-bibs-raw-from-python-YYYY-MM-DD.dat.gz` and `exported-items-raw-from-python-YYYY-MM-DD.dat.gz`) are spit out, where `YYYY-MM-DD` is the ISO 8601 date of the sql export.

+Now they're ready to be consumed by the process in the next stage.